 Each candidate for this important ministry is to adhere to this formation process, as outlined in the Norms Governing the Liturgical Ministries.

-- Submit an application to the Leadership Institute.
+- Submit an application to The Institute for Catholic Formation.
 This application can be downloaded here.

 - Participate in required formation: